sxmz/acchain_docs/acchain_http_interface_en.md

 ## 1 API Usage Guide
 ### 1.1 Request Process Overview
+---
 - **Generate request data:** according the interface specification provided by Acchain system, generate the request data as a JSON object.
 (In one case, if you write about secure peer to peer transportation, you may need a JS library called Acchain-js to create signature. see [2.9 Peer to Peer transportation](#29-peer-to-peer-transportation) for detail).
-- **Send request data:** transfer the generated data object to acchain  platform through POST/GET method upon HTTP
+- **Send request data:** transfer the generated data object to acchain  platform through POST/GET Methods upon HTTP
 - **Acchain system handles the data object:** after receiving the data object, acchain server will validate the data firstly, then deal with it.
 - **Return the response data:** acchain system send the response data to client as a JSON object.
 See interface part for detail, like response data format and error code.
 - **Client handles the response data**